algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 1. Coding Standards

 <!-- Describe the coding standards and style guidelines to be followed (e.g., Dart/Flutter coding conventions). -->
-This project is entirely made in the Flutter dart language, that's why it is logical and easy to keep the same coding convention as the Flutter.
+This project is entirely made in the Flutter dart language, which is why it is logical and easy to keep the same coding convention as Flutter.

 Classes, enum types, typedefs, and type parameters should be in PascalCase:
 ```Dart